-- 4.8.1 Large scale renewable energy systems involving one or more large wind turbines generating electricity for sale to the electrical grid, should be sited and regulated so that most of the safety and the noise effects, as regulated by the Ministry of the Environment and Climate Change, are contained on the subject property and the adverse visual effects off the property are minimized to the greatest extent possible. - 4.8.2 Wind and solar energy projects should be located to avoid incompatibility with: - a) Communities, residential subdivisions and built-up areas; - b) Sensitive land uses, including residences; - c) Noise mitigation in accordance with the applicable regulations of the Ministry of the Environment and Climate Change and safety relative to such aspects as falling ice; - d) Bird migration routes and feeding areas; - e) Cultural heritage resources - f) Key natural heritage features and key hydrologic features - g) Natural hazard areas (i.e. floodplains and erosion hazard areas); - h) Agricultural land capability; - i) The capacity of the affected public roads to accommodate construction and maintenance vehicles; and, - j) Airports and private airstrips and the applicable regulations of Transport Canada. - 4.8.3 Prior to providing comments on wind or solar energy proposals, Council may require the proponent to submit any or all of the following studies and materials:
+- 4.8.1 Large scale renewable energy systems involving one or more large wind turbines generating electricity for sale to the electrical grid, should be sited and regulated so that most of the safety and the noise effects, as regulated by the Ministry of the Environment and Climate Change, are contained on the subject property and the adverse visual effects off the property are minimized to the greatest extent possible. - 4.8.2 Wind and solar energy Renewable energy projects systems should be located to avoid incompatibility with: - (a) Communities, residential subdivisions and built-up areas; - (b) Sensitive land uses, including residences; - (c) Noise mitigation in accordance with the applicable regulations of the Ministry of the Environment and Climate Change and safety relative to such aspects as falling ice; - (d) Bird migration routes and feeding areas; - (e) Cultural heritage resources; - (f) Key natural heritage features and key hydrologic features; - (g) Natural hazard areas (i.e. floodplains and erosion hazard areas); - (h) Agricultural land capability; - The capacity of the affected public roads to accommodate construction and maintenance vehicles; and - (j) Airports and private airstrips and the applicable regulations of Transport Canada.

-- a) A noise study to identify the setbacks or other mitigation measures, if any, required to meet the applicable Ministry of the Environment and Climate Change standards; b) A visual impact study analyzing the impact on the landscape including cultural heritage resources, as viewed from arterial roads and area residences and the mitigation measures required, if any; c) A study analyzing the potential amount of adverse shadow or light reflection effects on sensitive uses adjacent to the subject property and the related mitigation measures, if any; d) A study of any impacts on environmental features and functions; e) A study outlining the potential impact on agriculture and required mitigation measures; f) A study demonstrating that the project will not adversely affect the control of flooding and erosion; and, g) An Archaeological Assessment and/or Heritage Impact Assessment to ensure the conservation of cultural archaeological and heritage resources.
-If wind or solar energy projects are decommissioned, the site shall be appropriately rehabilitated by the owner for a use permitted by the applicable policies of this Plan.
-The Town shall work with the Region of York on design requirements for on-site renewable energy systems for residential, commercial, institutional and industrial buildings. - 4.9 Kennels 4.9.1 A kennel may be permitted on lands only in accordance with the provisions of the Zoning By-law and the Town of Georgina Kennel
+- 4.8.3 Prior to providing comments on wind or solar energy renewable energy systems proposals, Council the Town may require the proponent to submit any or all of the following studies and materials: - a) A noise study to identify the setbacks or other mitigation measures, if any, required to meet the applicable Ministry of the Environment and Climate Change standards; - A visual impact study analyzing the impact on the landscape including cultural heritage resources, as viewed from arterial roads and area residences and the mitigation measures required, if any; - A study analyzing the potential amount of adverse shadow or light reflection effects on sensitive uses adjacent to the subject property and the related mitigation measures, if any; - d) A study of any impacts on environmental features and functions; - e) A study outlining the potential impact on agriculture and required mitigation measures; - A study demonstrating that the project will not adversely affect the control of flooding and erosion; and, - g) An Archaeological Assessment and/or Heritage Impact Assessment to ensure the conservation of cultural archaeological and heritage resources. - 4.8.4 Prior to Town staff preparing a report for Council to consider a Municipal Council Support Resolution for projects under the Independent Electricity System Operator's Feed-in-Tariff and Large Renewable Procurement Programs, applicants are required to submit the details regarding their project including, but not limited to: - (a) The location of the project: - (b) The maximum name plate capacity of the project; - (c) A preliminary site plan; and

+- (d) The studies and materials as outlined in Section 4.8.3, as may be required. - 4.8.5 If wind or solar energy renewable energy projects systems are decommissioned, the site shall be appropriately rehabilitated by the owner for a use permitted by the applicable policies of this Plan. - 4.8.6 The Town shall work with York Region on design requirements for on-site renewable energy systems for residential, commercial, institutional and industrial buildings. - 4.8.7 Renewable energy systems with a nameplate capacity of 10 mW or greater, are identified on Schedule A2 Land Use Plan for information purposes.
+New renewable energy systems and modifications to the location of existing systems may be made to the A2-Land Use Plan without an amendment to the Official Plan.